 What our working breastfeeding moms love about Weight Watchers is that it provides structure with its daily point allotment and, most importantly, takes breastfeeding calorie burn into account.
 Weight Watchers understands that breastfeeding mothers want to lose weight but also maintain their milk supply and because of that, they give extra points to nursing mothers based on how much your baby is currently nursing.
 This is important because the amount of breast milk your body is producing (and, therefore, the amount of calories you are burning to make breast milk) varies greatly depending on how old your baby is.
 If baby is 5 months old, presumably all of his calories are coming from you.
 If baby is 11 months old, he is probably getting solid foods in addition to breast milk, and perhaps not taking as much breast milk (therefore, you are burning less calories to make breast milk).
 Weight Watchers takes the frequency with which you are breastfeeding in to account and allows more/less points based on that.

 Weight Watchers membership plans do cost money, but they allow you to try a plan for free for one month and then cancel at a later date if it’s not working for you.
-With the option of one free month you really have nothing to lose—except weight.
+WW usually runs a promo to allow for one free month so you really have nothing to lose—except weight.
 Plus, you more than likely do not have time for the gym right now, so consider this your gym membership.
 With your WW membership, you get access to the comprehensive WW app where you track your food and activity level (and where you enter how much you are breastfeeding), access to WW coaches and support 24/7 for accountability, and—the best thing of all—recipes!
 Working moms need quick easy healthy meal ideas, and having them at your fingertips through the WW app takes the guesswork out of determining if the chicken recipe you pulled up on Pinterest is actually good for you or not.

 We could clearly go on and on for our love of Weight Watchers, but we will let our moms who have successfully lost weight while breastfeeding do it for us…